MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-04-MFP-React-Weather.md

   name: Chevy Hungerford
 ---

-# Weather Project
+# Weather App
-A MobileFirst Platform Foundation 8.0 project using ReactJS and Weather Services API from Bluemix.
+A MobileFirst Platform Foundation 8.0 Cordova app using ReactJS and Weather Services API from Bluemix.

+## Github Repo
+View the App and it's Adapter on [github](https://github.com/cshunger/WeatherProject).

 ## Overview

-This is a sample project that was created to show off how versatile MobileFirst Platform Foundation 8.0 is with UI Frameworks.
-In this example I demonstrate the ease of using Facebook's ReactJS with MobileFirst Platform Foundation 8.0.
+This is a sample app that was created to show off how versatile MobileFirst Foundation 8.0 is with UI Frameworks.
+In this example I demonstrate the ease of using Facebook's ReactJS with MobileFirst Foundation 8.0.

-This app is going to display weather data for four areas; Austin, Ann Arbor, New York, and San Francisco.
-As you press the buttons at the top of the screen the weather will update to the most recent weather report and include a picture of the current weather.

 ![Weather App]({{site.baseurl}}/assets/blog/2016-08-04-MFP-React-Weather/WeatherApp.png)

 ## What you should know

-Before starting this project you should have a good understanding of JavaScript using the latest features.
+Before starting this app you should have a good understanding of JavaScript using the latest features.

 It is important to understand Facebook's ReactJS Framework and how to create classes that render the appropriate objects.
 You can learn about ReactJS [here](https://facebook.github.io/react/).

-Lastly, have and understanding of the MobileFirst Platform Foundation 8.0 JavaScript Framework.
-You can learn more about building a Cordova Project [here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/cordova-tutorials/).
+Lastly, have and understanding of the MobileFirst Foundation 8.0 JavaScript Framework.
+You can learn more about building a Cordova App [here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/cordova-tutorials/).

 ## What you need

-MobileFirst Platform Foundation DevKit, read getting started for MobileFirst Platform Foundation:
+MobileFirst Foundation DevKit, read getting started for MobileFirst Foundation:

 https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment/